bitrat/alarm-fingerprint/README.md

 This project contains proof of concept code, which automates blackbox wireless alarm signal identification and storage.

 GENERAL DESCRIPTION FOR RUNNING THE CODE

-(refer to Equipment setup and How to add an alarm documentation for further details)
+(Refer to Equipment setup documentation)

 Create the AlarmGnuradioFiles folder in your user directory.
 Place scripts in this directory.